Corey Holmes: Saskatchewan Roughriders (II)

+Holmes finished his career as the Roughriders' all-time leader in punt return yards (3,440), kickoff return yards (4,077), and kick return touchdowns (seven).
+He also finished fourth all-time in club history with 11,378 combined yards.

 Post-playing career

 During the 2008 season, Holmes served as the receivers and defensive coach at Washington School in Greenville, Mississippi, helping the Washington Generals to win the 2008 Mississippi State AAA football championship.
 Holmes' contract was not renewed after the season.

 On June 2, 2009, Holmes was elected mayor of Metcalfe, Mississippi.
-He defeated 14-year incumbent Shrley Allen 222 votes to 146.
-After eight years in office, he was unseated by Walter McDavid, Jr. in 2017.
+He defeated 16-year incumbent Shirley Allen 222 votes to 146.
+After eight years in office, he was unseated by Walter McDavid Jr. in 2017.